mattray/spiceweasel/README.md

 Cookbooks
 ---------
 The `cookbooks` section of the JSON or YAML file currently supports `knife cookbook upload FOO` where `FOO` is the name of the cookbook in the `cookbooks` directory.
-If a version is passed, it is validated against an existing cookbook `metadata.rb` and if none is found, the missing cookbook is downloaded (and the command to untar it is provided).
+If a version is passed, it is validated against an existing cookbook `metadata.rb` and if none is found, the missing cookbook is downloaded (without touching version control) and the command to untar it is provided.
 You may pass any additional arguments if necessary.
 The YAML snippet

 ``` yaml
 cookbooks: